 About the exhibition: May 9 – July 3, 2015 / Sector 2337: elsetime, a solo exhibition by Ellen Rothenberg features new work in a wide range of media from photography, performance, and installation, elsetime examines the difficulty of artistic lineage exploring history’s dislocated presence.
 Central to Rothenberg’s artistic retcon is the image of her walking in the study of Bertolt Brecht.
 Rothenberg expands from there, refracting through additionally (and personally)... +

-The following article was originally published by art ltd., in March 2013.
+The following interview was originally published by Art21 in December, 2016.

 In the spring of 2016, Allison Glenn curated In the beginning, sometimes I left messages in the street, an exhibition that featured eleven artists and... +